I Want Friends But Small Talk Drains Me (Autistic burnout)

 My motivation fades fast because the executive function demand is constant—thinking about what they'll say, how they'll react, what I should say next.

-After a hangout, if it involves a bunch of small talk on unfamiliar questions or ones that drag out for multiple minutes, I'll be at around 2 spoons by the time the day is over But if most of the day simply involves us hanging out and not much conversation takes place, I'm at around 5 spoons—giving me energy to draw or play some games on my computer before bed.
+After a hangout, if it involves a bunch of small talk on unfamiliar questions or ones that drag out for multiple minutes, I'll be at around 2 energy by the time the day is over But if most of the day simply involves us hanging out and not much conversation takes place, I'm at around 5 energy—giving me energy to draw or play some games on my computer before bed.

 Why I Stay Home Instead

-There are meetups a few miles from where I live.
-They occur very often.
-I see them on my phone all the time.
-Despite really wanting to go, the exhaustion is way too much to handle.
 I strongly prefer either chatting with a very small group of people in one setting for a few hours with plenty of breaks in between, or strictly online where I don't have to perform as much when meeting new people for the first time—even friends I already know.

 So I stay home and chat through text most of the time.
 I can take my time messaging them.
 Timing isn't strict and most of my friends are okay with this.
 But in-person conversation and small talk is still immensely draining.